heyito/ito/README.md

 3. You’ll see: `Ito tool running.
 Press [Your Hotkey] to toggle recording.`
 4. Open any app with a text field (e.g., browser, editor).
-5. Press your hotkey, speak clearly, then press it again.
+5. Press and hold your hotkey, speak clearly, then release once done.
 6. The tool will process your speech and type the output.

 ---